Nelson Piquet: Personal life

 Known as a practical joker, Piquet lived a stereotypically playboy racing driver lifestyle, earning and losing and earning again a series of small fortunes in his business dealings.
 He remains a competitive driver in sports car racing, albeit more for fun than with serious intent.
 Never a fan of street circuits (save for Adelaide in Australia), he was critical of the Monaco Grand Prix by famously stating Monaco was like "riding a bicycle around your living room," but that "a win there was worth two anywhere else."

 Piquet's first marriage lasted one year, during which a son was born in 1977.
 His second produced three children, including Nelson Angelo Piquet and Kelly Piquet.
 He also has another son from a previous relationship.
-He has two children with his current wife, including Pedro Estacio Piquet.
+He has two children with his current wife, including Pedro Estácio Piquet.

 On 31 July 2007, Piquet, after repeated speeding and parking offenses, was stripped of his civilian driving licence and ordered by the Brazilian courts to attend a week of lessons in order to "learn good and safe driving conduct", and to then pass an exam.
 His wife Viviane received the same sentence.
 "I think we have to pay for our mistakes," Piquet told Brazilian media.
 "It's not just a speeding problem, I got tickets for all kinds of reasons, like parking where I shouldn't."

 He was inducted into the International Motorsports Hall of Fame in 2000 and two racing circuits in Rio de Janeiro (formerly the Jacarepaguá Circuit) and in Brasília have been named "Autódromo Internacional Nelson Piquet", though the Rio circuit has since been demolished to make way for venues to be used in the 2016 Summer Olympics, with Rio de Janeiro the host city.
 Since his retirement, Piquet has been ranked among the greatest Formula One drivers.
 He was ranked 13th by Autosport in 2009, and 16th by BBC Sport in 2012.

+He has Portuguese and French ancestry.

 In a 2012 interview on Brazilian TV with himself and former Williams teammate Nigel Mansell, Piquet revealed that he had never been right after his accident at Imola in 1987.
 The crash caused him to lose some 80% of his depth perception and saw him secretly visit a hospital in Milan every two weeks through the season fearing that if he told his team they would not let him drive.
 He went on to say that he should have won the championship in 1986 and Mansell should have won in 1987, and that after 1987 he drove for the money as due to his condition he was no longer able to lead races from the front (each of his six wins following his Imola accident were inherited from others dropping out late).

 On 11 November 2013, Piquet underwent heart surgery from which he made a complete recovery.

-Insulting language
+He currently lives in a mansion on a farm in the suburbs of Brasília.
+Inside the property there is a precious private automobile museum and an airstrip.